 I woke up with Hawaiian dreams in my mind.
 Actually to be honest I woke up with Southern California in my mind – which to me really means avocados, sun, flip flops and having access to every type of cuisine under the sun!
 This Poke Bowl recipe is what my dreams are made of!
 Tuna Poke!!

 Poke (pronounced po-kay) means “chunks” or “to slice or cut” in Hawaiian.
 Poke has been a staple in Hawaiian cuisine for centuries.
 Traditionally, a raw fish salad that is served as an appetizer, it consists of cubed ahi tuna marinated in soy sauce and sesame.
 There are many versions of poke, and they are not all necessarily made from seafood either; avocado poke anyone?
 Also, when it comes to seasonings, the sky is the limit.
 You can find poke seasoned with mayo, wasabi and even kimchi.
 Poke is everywhere in Hawaii, you can buy it at grocery stores, beach shacks and even at gas stations.

-This Ahi Tuna Poke Bowl with Citrus Ponzu starts with fresh ahi tuna.
+This tuna poke recipe with ponzu sauce is the one I make most often at home.
+It is refreshing, healthy and packs lots of flavor!
+This Tuna Poke starts with – fresh ahi tuna.
 If you can find sushi grade tuna at the market, go for it!
 Otherwise, sashimi grade works well.

 - Love fish and seafood?
-Check these recipes:
+Check these delicious recipes:

 Grilled Mahi Mahi with Mango Lime Butter